ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 ## v.0.3.0 - hotfix

 * Added Notifications Component
-* Fixed Shortcuts to only scroll when overflowing
+* Fixed a bug where shortcuts scroll when it is not overflowing

 ## v.0.3.1

 * Added Functionality to Notifications & Shortcuts Component
-* Fixed scrolling issue on shortcuts Component
+* Fixed a bug on shortcuts Component that causes scrolling issue
 * Added respective links to External Links Component
 * Added respective links to Shortcuts Component
 * Added AU and PH Aretex Website links to External Links